 20 Reasons to Homeschool

-(This article is an excerpt from the upcoming Schoolhouse Rocked Homeschool Quick-Start Guide)
+Note: This article is an excerpt from the upcoming Schoolhouse Rocked Homeschool Quick-Start Guide.
+Sign up here to get your copy as soon as it is released!

 When the modern-day homeschooling movement started in the early 1980s, there were many skeptics.
 Today, through many studies and research from groups like the National Home Education Research Institute (NHERI), the Home School Legal Defense Association (HSLDA), and the National Center for Education Statistics (NCES), we know, factually, that homeschoolers excel.
 On average, homeschoolers surpass their public-schooled counterparts in every measurable area (academically and socially).